AI Image Batch Style Drift: Lock Style Across a Batch

 6. Post-processing applied unevenly

 Some images upscaled, some not.
 Some color-graded, some not.
-Even if the AI output was consistent, post drifts.
+Even if the AI output was consistent, uneven post reintroduces drift.

 Before you start